zklm/honkai-vns/README.md

 For corrections and minor translations, feel free to submit an issue or PR.

+## Consistency
+Translations acquired from other sources are only modified to fix typos and to use official EN names over literal translations.

+Examples of official EN name changes:
+* Destiny/Fate -> Schicksal
+* Jorgunmand -> World Serpent
+* Atagina -> Ataegina

+For transparency, modified translations will have a comment alongside them containing the original line.

 ## Current Progress
 * Durandal: CH1-6 mostly done (Aiatar), CH7-31 untranslated
 * Anti-Entropy: 0